-GS1 New Zealand does not provide bar codes.
+GS1 New Zealand provides electronic bar code images or they can be obtained from prepress service providers.
 Lists of companies able to print bar codes for you or supply equipment or software for the purpose are shown in 'Solution Providers' on the GS1 New Zealand web site www.gs1nz.org.
 See Section 6 p7.
+Electronic files containing bar code graphics are obtainable through your MyGS1 page on the GS1 New Zealand website.
+See Section 17 pp. 38-47.